Reporting suspected adverse events with medical devices

 - fetal death, fetal injury or congenital abnormalities.

-Events that do not have a serious outcome, e.g. due to the intervention of healthcare professionals, must also be reported.
+Healthcare professionals must also report events that do not have a serious outcome, for example, due to their intervention.
 The reason for this is that a similar event could have resulted in death or serious deterioration of the health of the patient, user or third person if there was no intervention before the incident developed.
-Any incident, whether the fault is due to technical faults or defects in the equipment, instruction manual, marking, use or maintenance of the equipment must be reported even when in doubt.
-All incidents related to medical devices shall be reported to the Board using the medical devices incident reporting form (Annex 4).
-The poor-quality medicinal product reporting form (Annex 6) can be used to report any defect in the medical devices.
+Report any incident, whether it involves technical faults, defects in equipment, instruction manuals, markings, use, or maintenance, even in cases of doubt.
+You must report all incidents related to medical devices to the Board using the medical devices incident reporting form (Annex 4).
+You can report any defect in medical devices using the poor-quality medicinal product reporting form (Annex 6).

 - Deficiency of a device found by the user prior to its use.